For information on Lytham & Fairhaven click here.

 and the main tourist area, is along South

-miniature train, trampolines, children's rides, boating, water walkers,
+there's gardens, a miniature train, trampolines, children's rides, boating,

 golf & ice cream stalls.
 Also, Salters Wharf Pub/Restaurant & St.Annes Pier.